-the promotion of Laurel Hill Cemetery, the practice of landscape gardening, and the collection of family and other early Pennsylvania manuscripts which he eventually gave to the Library Company.
+In 1806 Zachariah Poulson resigned as librarian and was succeeded by George Campbell, who remained in office until 1829.
+These were the days of printed catalogues.
+Supplements came out regularly; a new "complete" listing was published in 1803; a Loganian supplement was issued in 1828; and then, of course, the addition of the Mackenzie books called forth another catalogue.
+In the spring of 1829 John Jay Smith was elected librarian.
+He was a man of broad culture and considerable energy, with a host of extracurricular activities such as the editing of a periodical, the promotion of Laurel Hill Cemetery, the practice of landscape gardening, and the collection of family and other early Pennsylvania manuscripts which he eventually gave to the Library Company.
 He was a descendant of James Logan through Logan's daughter Hannah and was proud of his ancestry.
-Through no fault of his, the only fire in the long history of the Library Company occurred early in Smith's tenure.
+Through no fault of his, the only fire in the long history of the Library Company occurred early in Smith's incumbency.
 On January 6, 1831, heat from the fireplace in the Loganian room kindled a wooden beam hidden beneath a veneer of masonry.
 Before it was extinguished some of the contiguous woodwork caught fire, and a clock, the portrait of Logan, a bust of Penn, and some books were destroyed.
 The loss, covered by insurance, was not so great as had been feared at first.
 Few books were a total loss; some had their edges scorched; 1,403 volumes were rebound because their spines had been damaged.